yash-srivastava19/syngen/README.md

 ## What factors we considered?
 Let's see.
 Will update later.

+- For HF models, we are sticking our analysis to models which are around 1B parameters, so that our implementation doesn't take too much space.
+This also gives an idea on sigal/noise ratio for small models.

 ## Metrics
 1. **Concept/Category Drift:** Without any additional context, can the LM understand what product category we are talking about, and whether or not it sticks to it.